Elliptic boundary value problems for Bessel operators, with applications to anti-de Sitter spacetimes: Elliptic boundary value problems

 This is in contrast to the situation when $\nu \geq 1$.
 In that case, $\sqrt{x}K_\nu(i\xi(p,\eta) x)$ is not square integrable near the origin, and so the $L^2$ kernel of $\widehat{P}_{(p,\eta)}$ is always trivial.
 Hence specifying $f$ on the right hand side of \eqref{eq:ellipticitymodel} (in an appropriate function space) will uniquely determine a solution $u$.
 Thus in the case $\nu \geq 1$, it is not necessary to impose any boundary conditions apart from the square integrability requirement.

-In the self-adjoint setting, the heuristic above is the limit point/limit circle criterion of Weyl on self-adjoint extensions of symmetric ordinary differential operators with regular singular points --- see \cite{zettl:2010} for an exhaustive modern treatment, and \cite{bachelot:2011:jmpa,ishibashi:2004:cqg} for discussions in the context of AdS cosmology.
+In the self-adjoint setting, the heuristic above is the limit point/limit circle criterion of Weyl on self-adjoint extensions of symmetric ordinary differential operators with regular singular points; see \cite{zettl:2010} for an exhaustive modern treatment, and \cite{bachelot:2011:jmpa,ishibashi:2004:cqg} for discussions in the context of aAdS spacetimes